pablo-albaladejo/awslambdahackathon/docs/CDK.md

-# CDK
+# AWS Cloud Development Kit (CDK)

-This directory contains the AWS CDK code for the AWS Lambda Hackathon project.
+This document details the AWS Cloud Development Kit (CDK) code used to define and deploy the infrastructure for the AWS Lambda Hackathon project.

 ## Configuration